Charles John Tibbits: Biography

 In 1901, Tibbits and his reporter Charles Windust were convicted for publishing prejudicial articles about an ongoing court case, and were sentenced to six weeks' imprisonment.
 Despite this, Tibbits remained editor of the Weekly Dispatch until 1903.
 He continued to write articles on social questions and occasionally short stories for leading magazines and periodicals after this, including a significant article on tinsel prints for the London Magazine (1903).

 He later qualified as a solicitor, becoming an expert on legal matters in British and American journals.
 His book Marriage Making and Breaking (1911) was a contribution to the contemporary debate on reform of divorce law.

 He died on 7 July 1935 at Barnet, Hertfordshire.

 Personal life

-Tibbits married the author (Note: Annie Olive Brazier was a well known story writer.
-As Annie O. Tibbits, she went on to write fourteen sixpenny novels from 1910 to 1927.)
-Annie Olive Brazier on 18 January 1896 at St Marylebone Parish Church, London.
-They lived in Abindon Road, Kensington by 1898, and moved to Woodside Park, Barnet around 1901.
-They had a son, Arthur Christopher Tibbits, and two daughters, Eleanor Mary Tibbits and Isabella Margaret Myddleton Tibbits.